Software

 8. MxToolbox

 MxToolbox gives teams a suite of diagnostic tools to check email configuration and domain health.
-It monitors blacklist status, verifies SPF, DKIM, and DMARC records, and provides detailed insights into DNS settings.
+It monitors blacklist status, verifies SPF, DKIM, & DMARC records, and provides detailed insights into DNS settings.

 MxToolbox